ProductionEXP/Python-One-Word-Story/README.md

 #
 ## Admin mode
-  Admin mode lets you do shit.
+  Admin mode lets you do many things to the current instance of the script.
 You need to enter a username as your name and then enter a password.
 The default password and username are:

 Username (Name): Admin